Search within

 These statements express what is most important for learners to learn and understand within a specific unit of a course is being explored.
 They are linked to, and informed by, general learning objectives.
 They are central to focusing teacher/learner work in specific classes/modules/sessions.
 They represent what we want students to DO.
 They are the “performances” that students will have to do to learn and eventually demonstrate their learning.

-3. Evaluating Student Learning: The Process
+4. Evaluating Student Learning: The Process

 The evaluation of student learning is an ongoing process that encompasses each course, department, discipline, and program.
-Faculty collaboration within departments and across disciplines ensures that assessments at every level of the college’s evaluation system are valid, reliable, fair and inclusive, transparent, varied, multidimensional, and based on performances that span a period of time.
+Faculty collaboration within departments and across disciplines ensures that assessments at every level of the college’s evaluation system are valid, reliable, fair and inclusive, transparent, varied and multidimensional, and based on performances that span a period of time.

 It is the role of departments in the Day Division to determine what types of assessment are appropriate to the discipline and the grading standards, that is, the levels of academic performance that represent student achievement from an unsatisfactory to an outstanding level.
 This ensures coherence and equity among multiple sections of the same course.